TIPS TO REMOVE PAPER TEXTURE FROM OLD PHOTOS

 However, some useful methods and algorithms help to minimise or even get rid of patterns and textures prevalent in vintage photographic papers, (especially those used in the late ’70s.)

-However, if you are scanning the photo in-house or plan to restore it yourself, find below a few tips to assist you in achieving better results.
+However, if you are scanning the photo in-house or plan to restore it yourself, find below a few tips to assist you in achieving better results, you can also find useful information about photo restoration and photo restoration pricing in our photography blog,

 1. CHECK FOR THE PHOTO NEGATIVE